Independent African news, markets, culture and politics.

 Thousands flee South as fighting intensifies days after DRC and Rwanda recommit to peace deal

-Despite the peace agreement, tensions between the DRC and Rwanda remain high.
-The two countries’ leaders, Felix Tshisekedi and Paul Kagame, met with US President Trump in Washington recently, but their body language suggested a deep-seated distrust.
-The United Nations has reported that between 3,000 and 4,000 Rwandan government forces are deployed in eastern Congo, operating alongside the M23, which Rwanda denies.
+Tensions between the DRC and Rwanda remain high.
+Leaders Felix Tshisekedi and Paul Kagame recently met with US President Trump in Washington, but their body language suggested deep‑seated distrust.
+The United Nations reports that between 3,000 and 4,000 Rwandan government forces are deployed in eastern Congo, operating alongside the M23—a claim Rwanda denies.

-The situation in eastern Congo remains volatile, with the international community calling for restraint and a commitment to the peace process.
-As the conflict escalates, the humanitarian toll is likely to mount, and the region’s stability will remain a major concern.
-The US and other international partners will need to reassess their strategy to ensure that the peace deal is implemented effectively and that the region’s mineral wealth is harnessed for the benefit of all parties involved.
+The situation in eastern Congo remains volatile, prompting the international community to call for restraint and a renewed commitment to the peace process.
+As the conflict escalates, the humanitarian toll is likely to increase, and regional stability will remain a major concern.
+The US and other international partners will need to reassess their strategy to ensure the peace deal is implemented effectively and that the region’s mineral wealth is harnessed for the benefit of all parties involved.

 Scroll to Top